slott56/slott56.github.io/Pelican/content/blog/2007/05/2007_05_22-web_services_and_architecture.rst

-One source for the data
+- One source for the data

-One source for the processing
+- One source for the processing

-It's all about :strong:`Assignment of Responsibility`\ ™
+It's all about **Assignment of Responsibility**